-- Gyroscope Measures angular rotational velocity to detect rotation of the device. - Accelerometer Measures the linear acceleration of movement to detect the orientation of the device. - Digital Compass The digital compass or magnetometer provides simple orientation in relation to the Earth's magnetic field.
-As a result, the device always knows which way is North so it can auto-rotate digital maps, depending on the physical orientation of the device. - Light Sensor Detects ambient light and adjusts the screen brightness. - Pressure Sensor Detects pressure on the touch screen.
+- Gyroscope Measures angular rotational velocity to detect rotation of the device. - · Accelerometer Measures the linear acceleration of movement to detect the orientation of the device. - Digital Compass The digital compass or magnetometer provides simple orientation in relation to the Earth's magnetic field.
+As a result, the device always knows which way is North so it can auto-rotate digital maps, depending on the physical orientation of the device. - Light Sensor Detects ambient light and adjusts the screen brightness. - Pressure Sensor Measures atmospheric pressure to determine the altitude of the device.